 The greatest aspect of Fallout is the sweet sense of discovery that is available from the first hour.
 Left, right, forwards, backwards ahhhh I don’t where to begin.
 Well it doesn’t really matter as long as you can explore immediately.
 It can be so easy to get tangled up in the story so at every given opportunity you want to be wandering to see what you can be find.
 I tremendously benefited from this.
 Not just from seeing what is on offer, but the enhancements it made to my character.
 Later on in the story I ended up fighting a giant abomination of a creature; The Queen Mirlurk.
 Thankfully on my travels I came across a laser rifle that does double damage to Mirlurks.
 Without this I have no idea how I would have defeated the deformed Kingler.

 Preparation Is Key

 The world can be a horrible place.
 Filled with deadly, disgusting creatures ready to tear you limb from limb.
 Stocking up with plenty of stimpacks and other healing remedies you can make missions much more achievable.
 Trash Can Carla normally makes her way to your location once in a while so it’s worth using this opportunity to fill your boots.
-True you do find lots of health perks but you never want to get to the stage where your entirely dependent on finding one.
+True you do find lots of health perks but you never want to get to the stage where you are entirely dependent on finding one.
 Risky times.

 Company Is Bliss

-So there you have five Fallout tips to make sure you start your journey on the right foot.
+So there you have five Fallout starter tips to make sure you start your journey on the right foot.
 What tips would you recommend when starting out?
 Leave us a comment below to tell us why.